ChinmayJoshi98/mentorBridge/README.md

 - Fully integrated backend with live mentor-student matching.
 - Enhanced recommendation system based on machine learning.
 - Real-time chat functionality between mentors and mentees.

----

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.